korjani/IntervalType2MF/README.md

-# IntervalType2MF
+# Level 2 MF
-calculating interval type2 membership function
+calculating level2 type2 membership function
 A New Method for Calibrating the Fuzzy Sets Used in fsQCA

 Mehdi Korjani,